realdcre/becometrustedinstaller/README.md

-# What is this doing?
+# What are the scripts doing?
 ![alt text](https://github.com/realdcre/becometrustedinstaller/blob/main/documentation/trustedinstaller1.png)
 The Windows users out there will probably know the pain of wanting to delete a file in system directories only to find it protected by Microsofts dreading TrustedInstaller.
 This script uses PowerShell to "impersonate" TrustedInstaller.